Awards

 The Dr. Freddie & Mrs. Hilda Pang Fu New Investigator Award (formerly named The New Investigator Award), recognizes a researcher who is likely to continue to make significant contributions to the body of knowledge in athletic training and health care.

-2023 Award Recipient: Neal Glaviano, PhD, ATC
+2025 Award Recipient: Kate Jochimsen, PhD, ATC

 The NATA Foundation is grateful for the endowment established honoring Dr. Freddie & Mrs. Hilda Pang Fu.
 Read more about the Fu’s endowment and legacy here.